Benskins Brewery: Legacy

 Benskins had close ties to the local football team, Watford F.C.
 In 1921, Benskins purchased the current Vicarage Road ground and leased it to the club, at a peppercorn rent.
 In 2001, the club purchased the ground from Punch Taverns, who had inherited the freehold as part of their acquisition of the Allied Domecq estate.

 In 2006, the club also purchased the freehold of the Red Lion pub opposite the ground, which had previously been part of the Benskins tied estate.
-The pub, notable for its external tiling advertising "Benskins Celebrated Watford Ale & Stout" still extant, re-opened briefly between 2012 and 2014 under new ownership, however it was sold on again during 2015.
+The pub, notable for its external tiling advertising "Benskins Celebrated Watford Ale & Stout" still extant, re-opened briefly between 2012 and 2014 under new ownership; however, it was sold on again during 2015.
 In September 2015, the pub was designated an Asset of Community Value by Watford Council.

 Pubs in and around the Watford area carried Benskins branding into the 1990s.
-The Holly Bush pub in Hampstead, London displayed a number of original brewery artefacts, but was bought by Fuller's in 2010.
+The Holly Bush pub in Hampstead, London, displayed a number of original brewery artefacts, but was bought by Fuller's in 2010.

-The Benskins name lived on for a number of years in the English folk dance team, Benskins Morris of Watford name, although they themselves have now disbanded.
+The Benskins name lived on for a number of years in the name of English folk dance team Benskins Morris of Watford, although the team have now disbanded.

-Before demolition, the wider brewery site was used as a filming location for the "Heroes" episode of the British TV drama series, The Professionals.
+Before its demolition, the wider brewery site was used as a filming location for the "Heroes" episode of the British TV drama series The Professionals.

 The former Brewery House of the Cannon Brewery, built in 1775, is now home to Watford Museum.

 During 2010, the main part of the original brewery site was once again redeveloped, after the demise of the Watford Springs swimming pool.
 During the construction of the Wellspring Centre for Watford Community Church, a 15-metre deep industrial well was discovered, likely to have been the brewery's primary source of water drawn from the River Colne.